vfedetz/homelab/README.md

 ![Homepage](assets/homepage.png)

-The purpose of my homelab is to learn and to have fun - where I can try out and experiment with new things.
+The purpose of my homelab is to learn and to have fun - where I can try out and experiment with technology.

 This repository serves as a collection of Docker/container configurations, utilities, and automation scripts used to manage and orchestrate various services within my homelab environment.
 Each service has its own directory containing a docker-compose.yml file and any necessary supporting files (e.g., environment variables).